PRECIOUS-Gold at 1-week high as Trump's Fed criticism weighs on dollar

 Meanwhile, hedge funds and money managers increased their net short position in COMEX gold contracts for the sixth straight week to another record in the week to Aug.
 14, U.S. Commodity Futures Trading Commission data showed.

-Resistance for gold sits at $1,200.70, the 38.2 percent Fibonacci retracement level of the July high to August low range while support is at $1,146.20 which is the January 2017 low, ScotiaMocatta said in a note.
+Resistance for gold sits at $1,200.70, the 38.2 percent Fibonacci retracement level of the July high to August low range, while support is at $1,146.20, which is the January 2017 low, ScotiaMocatta said in a note.

-Meanwhile, investors looked ahead to the release of the Fed’s August policy meeting minutes on Wednesday and the bank’s annual symposium at Jackson Hole, Wyoming later this week.
+Meanwhile, investors looked ahead to the release of the Fed’s August policy meeting minutes on Wednesday and the bank’s annual symposium at Jackson Hole, Wyoming, later this week.

 Markets were also focused on a U.S.-China trade meeting this week, but Trump said on Monday he did not expect much progress from talks with Beijing.

-Elsewhere, platinum rose 0.5 percent to $797.50 an ounce, having touched its highest in a week.
+Elsewhere, platinum rose 0.1 percent to $794.60 an ounce, having touched its highest in a week.
 Spot silver climbed 0.3 percent to $14.79 an ounce and palladium edged up 0.4 percent to $914.50 an ounce.
-(Additional reporting by Apeksha Nair and Sumita Layek in Bengaluru; Editing by Kirsten Donovan and Louise Heavens)
+(Additional reporting by Apeksha Nair and Sumita Layek in Bengaluru; Editing by Louise Heavens and Mark Potter)